-The assessment of compliance with applicable servicing criteria as of and for the twelve months ended December 31, 2020 (the "Period"), furnished pursuant to Item 1122 of Regulation AB by the CTS division of Wells Fargo Bank for its RMBS bond administration platform (the "2020 Wells Fargo CTS RMBS Bond Administration Assessment"), discloses that a material instance of noncompliance occurred with respect to the servicing criterion set forth in Item 1122(d)(2)(v) of Regulation AB.
-The material instance of noncompliance disclosed in the 2020 Wells Fargo CTS RMBS Bond Administration Assessment occurred prior to the sale by Wells Fargo Bank of the CTS business to Computershare.
+The assessment of compliance with applicable servicing criteria as of and for the period from November 1, 2021 to and including December 31, 2021 (the "Period"), furnished pursuant to Item 1122 of Regulation AB by the Computershare Corporate Trust division of Computershare Trust Company for its RMBS bond administration platform (the "2021 CTC RMBS Bond Administration Assessment"), disclosed that a material instance of noncompliance occurred with respect to the servicing criterion set forth in Item 1122(d)(2)(v) of Regulation AB.
+The corresponding assessment of compliance issued by Wells Fargo Bank through its CTS business for its RMBS bond administration platform disclosed the same material instance of noncompliance for the period from January 1, 2021 to and including October 31, 2021.

-Specifically, as set forth in the 2020 Wells Fargo CTS RMBS Bond Administration Assessment, custodial accounts for certain transactions in Wells Fargo CTS' RMBS bond administration platform were not "maintained at a federally insured depository institution as set forth in the transaction agreements" as required by Item 1122(d)(2)(v), because they did not satisfy account eligibility requirements.
-The 2020 Wells Fargo CTS RMBS Bond Administration Assessment further states that such custodial accounts did not satisfy account eligibility requirements because (i) Wells Fargo Bank's, or its holding company's, as applicable, long-term and/or short-term issuer ratings during the Period were lower than the related ratings thresholds required by the transaction agreements for such transactions, and (ii) there was no alternative means during the Period to satisfy account eligibility requirements for such transactions.
+Specifically, as set forth in the 2021 CTC RMBS Bond Administration Assessment, custodial accounts for certain transactions in Computershare Trust Company's RMBS bond administration platform were not "maintained at a federally insured depository institution as set forth in the transaction agreements" as required by Item 1122(d)(2)(v), because they did not satisfy account eligibility requirements.
+The 2021 CTC RMBS Bond Administration Assessment further states that such custodial accounts, which were maintained at Wells Fargo Bank during the Period, did not satisfy account eligibility requirements because (i) Wells Fargo Bank's, or its holding company's, as applicable, long-term and/or short-term issuer ratings during the Period were lower than the related ratings thresholds required by the transaction agreements for such transactions, and (ii) there was no alternative means during the Period to satisfy account eligibility requirements for such transactions.

-The 2020 Wells Fargo CTS RMBS Bond Administration Assessment states that Wells Fargo Bank is currently pursuing corrective action to remediate account eligibility noncompliance for any affected transactions in the RMBS bond administration platform.
-The discussion of the material instance of noncompliance in the 2020 Wells Fargo CTS RMBS Bond Administration Assessment further states that Wells Fargo Bank believes that such technical noncompliance does not have a material impact on either (i) the ability of CTS to administer the transactions in accordance with the transaction agreements or (ii) the securities issued in connection with the related transactions or the investors holding such securities.
+The 2021 CTC RMBS Bond Administration Assessment states that Computershare Trust Company is currently pursuing corrective action to remediate account eligibility noncompliance for any affected transactions in the RMBS bond administration platform.
+In the discussion of the material instance of noncompliance in the 2021 CTC RMBS Bond Administration Assessment, Computershare Trust Company further states that it believes that such technical noncompliance does not have a material impact on either (i) the ability of Computershare Trust Company to administer the transactions in accordance with the transaction agreements, or (ii) the securities issued in connection with the related transactions or the investors holding such securities.